Adoptions With Love Blog

 In Kentucky, you can make an adoption plan at any point during your pregnancy or after birth.
 While you cannot sign consent forms until 72 hours after post-birth, you can make your adoption plans at any time.
 Your adoption specialist can meet you in the hospital – or at home – to help you.
 It is never too late to make an adoption plan.

-A reputable Kentucky adoption agency, such as Adoptions With Love, can help you with every step of the adoption process.
+A reputable and experienced adoption agency, such as Adoptions With Love, can help you with every step of the adoption process.

 While you cannot receive monetary compensation for placing your child for adoption in Kentucky, you may receive financial assistance.
 Adoptions With Love offers expectant/birth mothers who choose adoption many supportive services, including security deposits and several months of rent, utility bill coverage, phone bill coverage, medical coverage, and maternity clothes.